okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/go/integrationsteps.md

 to verify a sign-in with the phone factor, see
 [Sign in with password and phone factors](/docs/guides/oie-embedded-sdk-use-case-sign-in-pwd-phone/go/main/).

-### Step 11: Store the tokens in session and go to the signed-in home page
+### 11: Store the tokens in a session and go to the signed-in home page

 The `EnrollmentResponse` object returned from the `Skip` method should return tokens indicating the register and sign-in was successful.
 Send the user to their